 - Sports injuries and training load , with projects in professional basketball to monitor and prevent injuries.

-- Deep learning for video analysis of sporting events.
+- Deep learning for analyzing videos of sporting events.

-- Tactical and semantic patterns in football , which have made it possible to analyze strategies in high-level teams.
+- Tactical and semantic patterns in football , which have allowed the analysis of strategies in high-level teams.

 Another significant project is carried out in collaboration with Mediapro .
 Dr. Andreu Girbau, with his thesis defended in 2021, introduces deep learning technologies to automate sports broadcasting, including the tracking of multiple objects in sporting events.
 This system represents a breakthrough in the automation of audiovisual production, facilitating the coverage of live events with advanced precision in the tracking of athletes.

-In addition, the thesis of Dr. Cristian Didier Hernández, defended in 2020 at the University of Lleida, which explores the effectiveness of Panax Ginseng as an ergogenic aid for runners.
-Although supplementation does not show significant effects on short-term sports performance, it does provide benefits in the perception of fatigue and in the anti-inflammatory response, obtained through an energy saving during sports activity.
+In addition, the thesis of Dr. Cristian Didier Hernández, defended in 2020 at the University of Lleida, which explores the efficacy of Panax Ginseng as an ergogenic aid for runners, stands out.
+Although supplementation does not show significant effects on short-term athletic performance, it does provide benefits in the perception of fatigue and the anti-inflammatory response, obtained through energy savings during sports activity.

-Industrial doctorates are characterized by being strategic research projects, long-term oriented and with a clear vocation of social return.
-Jordi Alba has emphasized that this type of doctorate contributes to increasing the competitiveness of companies and institutions through collaboration in infrastructures, equipment and knowledge.
-In addition, he highlighted that close to 75% of the industrial doctors continue to work in the same business or institutional environment after finishing the project, in many cases with significant improvements in their working conditions, thus consolidating themselves as highly qualified talent within of the organizations.
+Industrial doctorates are characterized by being strategic research projects, oriented to the long term and with a clear vocation for social return.
+Jordi Alba highlighted that this type of doctorate contributes to increasing the competitiveness of companies and institutions through collaboration in infrastructures, equipment and knowledge.
+In addition, he highlighted that nearly 75% of industrial doctorates continue working in the same business or institutional environment after completing the project, in many cases with significant improvements in their working conditions, thus consolidating themselves as highly qualified talent within organizations.

 Good prospects for the future of sports science research

-During his speech, Jordi Alba insisted on the need to promote more industrial doctorate projects in the field of physical activity sciences and sport, with a transversal approach that integrates disciplines such as health, technology and education The results obtained so far have shown that Industrial Doctorates are not only an effective tool for training specialized professionals , but also promote innovation and the practical application of research to respond to the challenges of the sector.
-Jordi Alba has highlighted the impact of these industrial doctorates, especially in sectors such as health and sport, where the transfer of knowledge has a direct effect on improving performance and well-being.
-In addition, he emphasized that the projects developed in this field contribute to positioning Catalonia as a leader in sports and health innovation.
+During his speech, Jordi Alba insisted on the need to promote more industrial doctorate projects in the field of physical activity and sports sciences, with a transversal approach that integrates disciplines such as health, technology and education.
+The results obtained so far have shown that Industrial Doctorates are not only an effective tool for training specialized professionals , but also promote innovation and the practical application of research to respond to the challenges of the sector.
+Jordi Alba emphasized the impact of these industrial doctorates, especially in sectors such as health and sports, where knowledge transfer has a direct effect on improving performance and well-being.
+He also highlighted that the projects developed in this field contribute to positioning Catalonia as a leader in sports and health innovation.

-In summary, Jordi Alba's presentation has highlighted how Industrial Doctorates are configured as a key piece for socio-economic development, providing real and sustainable solutions to the emerging needs of society.
+In summary, Jordi Alba's presentation highlighted how Industrial Doctorates are a key piece for socio-economic development, providing real and sustainable solutions to the emerging needs of society.